 Soil

 It grows well in most well-draining native desert soils — clay, loam, or sand — provided it’s well-draining.
-However, highly alkaline (high pH) soils are not ideal for it.
-If your plant’s leaves turn yellow, it’s either because it’s overwatered or because your soil is too alkaline.
+However, our highly alkaline (high pH) desert soil is not ideal.
+If your plant’s leaves turn yellow, it may be because your soil is too alkaline.

 Other Location Considerations